-The Bonsais are the relatively new three piece band with their unique blended sound derived from individual band members influences…
+The Bonsais are a relatively new three-piece band with their unique blended sound derived from individual band members’ influences…

 It’s a sound created when the band first formed and has been practiced to near perfection.
-They are differently a band I want to hear more from in the future.
+They are a different kind of band I want to hear more from in the future.

 Go over to Bandcamp take a listen, and if you like what you hear, please support these guys with your next album buy.

-Usually, when I ask questions the answers come from whoever takes the lead, however, not only do Blaine, Paul and Christien have their own influences in music that helped to create Bonsais unique sound they also opted to answer each interview question in their own original way.
+Usually, when I ask questions the answers come from whoever takes the lead, however, not only do Blaine, Paul, and Christien have their own influences in music that helped to create Bonsais’ unique sound they also opted to answer interview questions in their own original way.